caithmac/upsc-digitalgarden/src/site/notes/UPSC/Social Science.md

 >- Has the formation of linguistic States strengthened the cause of Indian Unity?
 2016
 >- Why are the tribals in India referred to as the Scheduled Tribes?
 Indicate the major provisions enshrined in the Constitution of India for their upliftment.
 2016
 >- What is the basis of regionalism?
 Is it that unequal distribution of benefits of development on regional basis eventually promotes regionalism?
 Substantiate your answer.
 2016
->- Mahatma Gandhi and Dr. B.R.
-Ambedkar, despite having divergent approaches and strategies, had a common goal of amelioration of the downtrodden.
+>- Mahatma Gandhi and Dr. [[UPSC/B.R.
+Ambedkar|B.R.
+Ambedkar]], despite having divergent approaches and strategies, had a common goal of amelioration of the downtrodden.
 Elucidate.
 2015
 >- Describe any four cultural elements of diversity in India and rate their relative significance in building a national identity.
 2015
 >- Debate the issue of whether and how contemporary movements for assertion of Dalit identity work towards annihilation of caste.
 2015
 >- How do the Indian debates on secularism differ from the debates in the West?
 2014